Through our Outreach work,

 - Saint Peter's Rector's

-Advocacy Program offering support services for children of abuse and their families.
+Advocacy Program that assist children of abuse and their families in

 St. Peter's Youth Mission Trip